-HTC has won a patent ruling in the UK, where Apple was suing HTC for allegedly infringing on some of Apple’s patents, and now a UK Judge has ruled that HTC’s smartphones do not infringe on Apple’s patents.
+HTC has won a significant patent ruling in the UK, where Apple was suing HTC for allegedly infringing on some of Apple’s patents.
+A UK Judge has now ruled that HTC’s smartphones do not infringe on Apple’s patents.
+This ruling marks a pivotal moment in the ongoing legal battles between the two tech giants.

-Apple had previously alleged that HTC’s devices infringed on four of their patents related to touchscreen technology, the Judge dealing with the case Christopher Floyd has also said that three of the four patents in question are invalid.
+Apple had previously alleged that HTC’s devices infringed on four of their patents related to touchscreen technology.
+However, the Judge dealing with the case, Christopher Floyd, has also declared that three of the four patents in question are invalid.
+This decision not only clears HTC of any wrongdoing but also questions the validity of some of Apple’s claims.

 The U.K. court judgment “marks a considerable defeat for Apple in the smart-phone patent wars,” said Peter Bell, an attorney at Stevens & Bolton LLP, who isn’t involved in the case.
 “Two of Apple’s prize patents have been knocked out in the U.K.”

-HTC also released a statement where they said “we remain disappointed that Apple continues to favor competition in the courtroom over competition in the marketplace”, obviously referring the various other cases going on between HTC and Apple.
+HTC also released a statement where they said “we remain disappointed that Apple continues to favor competition in the courtroom over competition in the marketplace”, obviously referring to the various other cases going on between HTC and Apple.
+This statement underscores the frustration many companies feel when they are embroiled in lengthy and costly legal battles instead of focusing on product development and market competition.

 Source Bloomberg